Year End Checklist

-As 2018 comes to an end, accountants across the United States will work diligently to close out their clients’ books, so that tax returns can be filed on time.
+As the year comes to an end, accountants across the United States will work diligently to close out their clients’ books, so that tax returns can be filed on time.
 Should you be a small business owner, the list below should guide you in closing out the end of year.

 - Bank Statements

 - Prior Year Tax Return